 Prions evoke no immune response and resist heat, ultraviolet light, radiation, and sterilization, making them difficult to control.

-Protozoa: Amoebas and paramecia may be the most familiar examples of these single-celled microbes.
-Able to move rapidly and flexibly because they do not have cell walls, the different species that fall under this category otherwise have little in common.
+: Amoebas and paramecia may be the most familiar examples of these single-celled microbes.
+Able to move rapidly and flexibly because they do not have cell walls, the different species that fall under this category have little in common otherwise.
 Protozoa typically enter human hosts through contaminated water or food or by the bite of an infected arthropod, such as a mosquito.
 They are able to multiply in humans, so the presence of just one protozoan can lead to serious infection.
-These parasites cause some of the deadliest infectious diseases worldwide, including malaria and dysentery.
+These parasites cause some of the deadliest infectious diseases worldwide, including malaria

 , a disease spread to humans via snails.
 Tapeworms, flukes, and roundworms comprise the three main categories of helminths.
 Unlike lice and fleas, which are external parasites, helminths live inside a host.
 Their presence typically disrupts the host’s nutrient absorption, causing weakness and a greater vulnerability to disease.
 Helminth eggs can contaminate food, water, soil, feces, air, and surfaces such as doorknobs and toilet seats.
 The eggs enter the human body through the mouth, anus, or nose and often hatch, grow, and multiply in the human intestine, though they may infect other areas of the body.
+Some helminths are large enough to be seen with the naked eye and can live within their hosts for years.
 Proper sanitation and thorough cooking of meat can help prevent the transmission of helminths.

 .
 Prions are thought to cause variant Creutzfeldt-Jakob disease

-in humans and “mad cow disease” in cattle.
+in humans and bovine spongiform encephalopathy (mad cow disease) in cattle.
 These proteins are abnormally folded and, when they come in contact with similar normal proteins, turn them into prions like themselves, setting off a chain reaction that eventually riddles the brain with holes.
 Prions evoke no immune response and resist heat, ultraviolet light, radiation, and sterilization, making them difficult to control.